Stellar-Weave/stellarweave-client/CONTRIBUTING.md

 - **Explain why this enhancement would be useful** to most CONTRIBUTING.md users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.

 ### Making Your First Contribution

+> ### Legal Notice
+> When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.

 #### File Headers and Copyright Notice